radcamp/radcamp.github.io/AF-Biota/03_ipyrad_partII_CLI.md

 # ipyrad command line tutorial - Part II

 This is the second part of the full tutorial for the command line interface for ipyrad.
+In the previous section we imported our data, did some QC, and created clusters of similar reads within each sample.
+In this section, we now continue with the assembly, with the goal of calling bases, clustering across samples based on consensus sequence similarity, and then finally writing output in various useful formats.

 Each grey cell in this tutorial indicates a command line interaction.
 Lines starting with `$ ` indicate a command that should be executed